quarkslab/mattermost-plugin-e2ee/docs/design.md

 that the server receives (but won't modify them), or can somehow read the database of the Mattermost server (but can't/won't write anything to it).

-In this model, end-to-end encryption is pretty efficient, as the server (in theory) does not own any secret to decrypt the transmitted posts.
+In this model, end-to-end encryption is efficient, as the server (in theory) does not own any secret to decrypt the transmitted posts.
 Also, he can't inject malicious Javascript as in the active attacker model described below.